 Your signed application;

 Copy of a document which includes your signature eg. copy of a drivers licence.

 The signature is then compared to the original application letter to ensure the application is bona fide.

-Under the Act, the AV has 45 days to process a request and advise the applicant of its decision whether to release the documents or to withhold them.
-If the documents are released the matter is closed.
-If not, then the applicant can request an internal review of the decision.
+Under the Act, AV has 45 days to process a valid request and advise the applicant of its decision to release or withhold documents.
+If the documents are released, the request is closed, if not, the applicant will be advised of their right to request a review of the decision.

 Applications for a review of a decision made by a FOI officer must be submitted to the FOI Commissioner within 28 days of the initial decision.
 If a request is accepted, the FOI Commissioner is required to provide the applicant with a decision within 30 days (unless a longer period has been arranged in writing by the applicant).
 If a request for access to documents is again denied, the applicant has 60 days from receipt of the review decision to apply to the Victorian Civil and Administrative Tribunal (VCAT) for a review of the FOI Commissioner’s decision.
 If the decision of the FOI Commissioner is to grant access to the documents, AV also has the right to apply to VCAT for a review of the decision.

 AV upholds the principles of the FOI Act 1982 and every endeavour is carried out to ensure that all legislative requirements of the Act are followed.